Apolipoprotein E: Alzheimer's disease

 As of 2012, the E4 variant was the largest known genetic risk factor for late-onset sporadic Alzheimer's disease (AD) in a variety of ethnic groups.
 However, the E4 variant does not correlate with risk in every population.
 Nigerian people have the highest observed frequency of the APOE4 allele in world populations, but AD is rare among them.
 This may be due to their low cholesterol levels.
 Caucasian and Japanese carriers of two E4 alleles have between 10 and 30 times the risk of developing AD by 75 years of age, as compared to those not carrying any E4 alleles.
 This may be caused by an interaction with amyloid.

-Interestingly, there is a sex specific effect, as presence of APOE4 increases AD risk more in women than in men.
+There is a sex specific effect, as presence of APOE4 increases AD risk more in women than in men.

 Alzheimer's disease is characterized by build-ups of aggregates of the peptide beta-amyloid, the breakdown of which Apolipoprotein E enhances, both within and between cells.
 The isoform APOE-ε4 is not as effective as the others at promoting this breakdown, resulting in increased vulnerability to AD in individuals with that gene variation.

 The amyloid hypothesis of Alzheimer's disease has been questioned, and a 2021 article in Science claimed that "Just as removing smoke does not extinguish a fire, reducing amyloid plaques may not affect the course of Alzheimer's disease."
 The role that the E4 variant carries can still be fully explained even in the absence of a valid amyloid hypothesis given the fact that reelin signaling emerges to be one of the key processes involved in Alzheimer's disease and the E4 variant is shown to interact with ApoER2, one of the neuronal reelin receptors, thereby obstructing reelin signaling.

-Although 40–65% of AD patients have at least one copy of the ε4 allele, APOE4 is not a determinant of the disease.
-At least one-third of patients with AD are APOE4 negative and some APOE4 homozygotes never develop the disease.
+Although 40–65% of AD patients have at least one copy of the ε4 allele, at least one-third of patients with AD are APOE4 negative and some APOE4 homozygotes never develop the disease.
 Yet those with two ε4 alleles have up to 20 times the risk of developing AD.
 There is also evidence that the APOE2 allele may serve a protective role in AD.
 Thus, the genotype most at risk for Alzheimer's disease and at an earlier age is APOE4,4.
 Using genotype APOE3,3 as a benchmark (with the persons who have this genotype regarded as having a risk level of 1.0) and for white populations only, individuals with genotype APOE4,4 have an odds ratio of 14.9 of developing Alzheimer's disease.
 Individuals with the APOE3,4 genotype face an odds ratio of 3.2, and people with a copy of the 2 allele and the 4 allele (APOE2,4), have an odds ratio of 2.6.
 Persons with one copy each of the 2 allele and the 3 allele (APOE2,3) have an odds ratio of 0.6.
 Persons with two copies of the 2 allele (APOE2,2) also have an odds ratio of 0.6.